 - Complete at least 30 credits in Letters & Science at UW–Madison after the first degree has been awarded, regardless of whether or not the first degree was an L&S degree.
 Note that the second degree must be significantly different from the first.

 - Complete a minimum of 108 Liberal Arts and Science credits which may include courses completed during the student's first degree program.

 L&S students must complete 30 degree credits in residence after their 90th degree credit to complete the L&S residence requirement.
-Credit is considered "in residence" if it is earned for UW-Madison course work, including courses take in a study program program administered by UW-Madison.
+Credit is considered "in residence" if it is earned for UW–Madison course work, including courses taken in a study abroad program administered by UW–Madison.
 Courses that do not count as "in residence" include:

 - UW–Extension and other transfer credit

 - Courses completed at other UW system schools

 - Courses taken abroad through another institution

 - AP (Advanced Placement) credit